linkorb/transmogrifier/README.md

 You can use it in the following ways:

-* As a simple command-line utility (great for your build scripts and continuous integration)
+1. As a simple command-line utility (great for your build scripts and continuous integration)
-* As a PHP library
+2. As a PHP library
-* As a set of Gherkin/Behat statements for automated BDD tests
+3. As a set a Behat extension, enabling Gherkin statements for automated BDD database tests

-## Command-line utility
+## 1. Command-line utility

 You can use Transmogrifier as a command-line utility (stand-alone, or as part of your PHP project through composer).